-The City of Brother Love, Philadelphia, is Pennsylvania’s largest city situated just 90 minutes from New York City by train.
+The City of Brotherly Love, Philadelphia, is Pennsylvania’s largest city situated just 90 minutes from New York City by train.
 Yet, many traveling through the northeastern United States are often unaware of the myriad of things this underrated and often overlooked city can offer.
 Philadelphia is bustling with significant American history, traditional and modern art, hundreds of hip restaurants, and tax-free shopping; all while being rich and diverse in culture.
 Philly is also home to some of the top universities in the country which makes it vibrant with intellect and progressiveness.
 With all of these attractive qualities, Philadelphia makes for a perfect travel destination with tons to offer for weeks.
 However, if you’re like most northeasterners and can only swing a day trip to Philadelphia then here’s your guide to getting the most out of your day trip!

 Philadelphia Day Trip: Getting There from New York City

 Train: It can take longer to go from Brooklyn to parts of the Bronx than to take a train from Manhattan to Philadelphia!
 It’s fast, clean, easy and affordable.
 There are two trains you can take to Philly: Amtrak train which is more direct and takes 90 minutes but costs about $80 round trip.
 Or you can take NJ transit for about $17 each way but it can take up to three hours and you have to change trains.